Rare earth industry in China: History

 Another form of governmental support was its encouragement to Chinese rare earth companies to partner with rare earth industries from other countries.
 In 1979, Japan's Inoue Japax Research worked with China to do research regarding ore analysis, ore dressing, and product application.
 In 1989, Ke Ning Da Industry of Ningbo, China partnered with US firm Tredas International to make 40 tons of magnets.
 The Chinese rare earth network later expanded to include relationships with Canada and additional countries from the West.
-During these ventures, the Chinese government provided more money for new facilities and the industry also received new technologies from their partners which catapulted China to the forefront of rare earth production.

-In 2002, China's central government pushed forward restructuring of the domestic rare earth industry by creating two state-owned groups China Northern Rare Earth Group Company and China Southern Rare Earth Group Company.
-This largely failed due to opposition from powerful local authorities and local producers.
-Fierce competition in the local sector produced low profitability and inefficiency.
-This drove producers to consolidate and merge into larger companies for survival.
-Market forces thus accomplished what central planning could not.
+With its policy support, China became the world's largest rare earths supplier in a relatively short period of time.

+In the 2000s, China began to restrict the industry out of a desire to control foreign investment in strategic industries, and exports of rare earths decreased.
 As rare earth prices went up because of the restriction of export, many illegal mines were developed by organized criminals to benefit from the trade.
 The smuggling by organized criminal groups is harmful to China's rare earth industry as it depletes resources rapidly, deflates prices and causes supply problems for local producers.
-It is estimated a third of exports or 20 000 tonnes in 2008 were illegally exported from China.
+It is estimated a third of exports or 20,000 tonnes in 2008 were illegally exported from China.

+In 2011 Chinese authorities established an industry group called the China Rare Earth Industry Association to coordinate pricing collectively with foreign buyers.
+Wang Caifeng was the inaugural head of the association.
-It is said China contains 36 percent of the rare earth deposits in the world.

-Due to Chinese export restrictions and heavy dependence of foreign countries on Chinese sources, efforts are ongoing to restart rare earth industries in other countries and to pressure countries with intensive industry, like Japan, to source rare earths elsewhere.
-Non-Chinese companies which will benefit from increased demand are Lynas Corporation and Alkane Resources of Australia.
-The Mountain Pass mine in California which has been closed since 2002 due to heavy competition from China will be restarted by Molycorp.
+In 2010 it was estimated that China held 36 per cent of all rare-earth deposits in the world.
+Due to Chinese export restrictions and heavy dependence of foreign countries on Chinese sources, efforts are ongoing to restart rare-earth industries in other countries and to pressure countries with intensive industry, like Japan, to source rare-earths elsewhere.
+Non-Chinese companies which will benefit from increased demand are Lynas Corporation, Iluka Resources, Arafura Rare Earths, and other Australian companies, including some being assisted by government support under its "Critical Minerals Strategy 2023–2030".
+The Mountain Pass mine in California, which has been closed since 2002 due to heavy competition from China, was planned to be restarted by Molycorp in 2011.